Should You Oil Golf Clubs? (Explained)

 5. Bloat the excess water using a dry towel or lint-free rag.
 Let the golf clubs sit in the open for a while.

 6. Polish!
 Unless you have special polish for golf clubs, car wheel polish or metal polish will do just fine.
-Apply it gently on the golf club face using a soft cloth or towel.
+Use a soft cloth or towel gently on the golf club face.
 Leave to dry.

 7. Spray polish is better because your hands don’t get messy.
-Polishing the shafts and the club face protect the inner material from rust.
+Polishing the shafts and the club face protects the inner material from rust.

 How Do Pros Clean Their Clubs?

-Basically, pros use the same cleaning techniques as other golfers but are slightly customized to suit their needs.
+Pros use the same cleaning techniques as golfers but are slightly customized to suit their needs.
 They also prefer methods that will get the job done quicker.
 Below are several cleaning methods pros use.

 General Method